IABTechLab/uid2docs/docs/sharing/sharing-security.md

 - Message-based encryption

 ## Example Workflow
-The following is an example workflow for an online AAA (Authentication, Authorization, and Accounting) flow, with an additional human verification step for contract validation:
+The following is an example workflow for an online AAA (Authentication, Authorization, and Accounting) flow, with an additional human verification step for contract validation.

 1. Pre-Authentication:
    - A sharing participant verifies the identity of an intended recipient (sharing receiver) and then issues a set of credentials, such as a username and password or an API key, to the recipient.

 2. Authentication:
    - The intended recipient begins by providing their credentials, such as a username and password.
    - To further secure the process, two-factor authentication might be required.
-The user would receive a code via SMS, email, or an authentication app, which they must enter to proceed.
+The user would receive a code via SMS, email, or an authentication app, and must enter the code to proceed.

 3. Pre-Authorization:
    - When authentication is complete, the system checks the user's role and permissions to determine whether they have initial clearance to access the requested resources or services.